bobmonsour/11tybundle.dev/src/posts/2024/11ty-bundle-61.md

 **Pack11ty at v3.0.0.** Nicolas Hoizey has updated his opinionated Eleventy template to v3.0.0.
 It's quite feature-rich.
 [Check out the docs](https://pack11ty.dev/documentation/).

+**One more thing...speeding up local build times.** I recently wrote a [short blog post](https://www.bobmonsour.com/posts/fast-as-hell/) about how I updated my personal site by removing the shortcode related to the eleventy-img plugin and making use of the new-in-v5 of the plugin Transform capability.
+I don't think that the impact on local build times has been highlighted well enough.
+In short, when you use the Transform and you're developing locally, images are not processed until requested by the browser.
+This deferred processing is handled in the Eleventy dev server.
+It reduced my local build time from 15 seconds to about 1 second.
+If you want a deeper dive, [Aleksandr Hovhannisyan](https://www.aleksandrhovhannisyan.com/) has an [excellent post](https://www.aleksandrhovhannisyan.com/blog/eleventy-image-transform/) about it.
+Also, [check out the docs](https://www.11ty.dev/docs/plugins/image/#eleventy-transform).
+If you have an image-heavy site, you won't regret the time spent to integrate this approach.
+Your build times will thank you.

 I think that's more than a mouthful for this issue.

 Until next time...